SAAssist/saassist-client/README.rst

 Overview
 ********

-Security APAR Assist (SAAssist) is a tool to centralized and control the security APARs for IBM AIX and IBM PowerVM environment.
+Security APAR Assist (SAAssist) is a tool to controls security APARs for IBM AIX and IBM PowerVM environment.

-SAAssist has two basic components, the SAAssist Server and SAAssist Client.
+There are two basic components on SAAssist, SAAssist Server (saassist-server) and SAAssist Client (saassist-client).

+This is a Open Source software licensed by Apache License 2.0.

+Remark: To check the full documentation about saassist-server, please check out the README.rst of SAAssist Server at http://github.com/SAAssist/saassist-server

+Important:

+The Security APAR Assistant (including saassist-server and saassist-client) is not an IBM Inc. software and it is not supported or guaranteed by IBM.

+IBM AIX, IBM PowerVM and IBM Fix Level Recommended Tool website are registered trademarks of IBM Corporation in the United States, other countries, or both.

 How it works
 ************

-SAAssist Server (saassist-server) is the tool that works directly with IBM Fix Level Recommendation Tool (FLRT) website and creates the repository with APARs information and packages.
-Those APARs informations and packages are provided to SAAssist Clients (saassist-client) by HTTP or NFS.
+SAAssist Server (saassist-server) is the tool that works directly with the IBM Fix Level Recommendation Tool (FLRT) website ( https://www-304.ibm.com/support/customercare/flrt/) and it creates a repository with APARs information and packages based on CVE or IV number.

-SAAssist Client (saassist-client) access the server by HTTP or NFS, get informations about APARs to check if the APAR issue affects the server and if desired this APAR fix can be installed.
+Those APARs information and packages are accessed by SAAssist Client (saassist-client) by HTTP or NFS protocol and checks if the APAR affect the server and if it can be installed.

-Only the SAAssist Server needs to access the IBM FLRT website, proxy is also supported, and SAAssist Client needs access only SAAssist Server by HTTP or NFS.
+Only the SAAssist Server needs to access the IBM FLRT website, proxy is also supported and it can be used.
+AAssist Client needs to access only SAAssist Server by HTTP or NFS.

+Schema overvivew
  .. code-block::

      _________________